How to Make Cauliflower Rice Step by Step

 You may also find pre-grated cauliflower at your local grocer, and this is a fine time-saving option.
 For this recipe, be sure to purchase at least six cups’ worth.
 (This amount will shrink down to about four cups).

 Taste of Home

 Though cauliflower rice is perfectly good raw, the Taste of Home Test Kitchen recommends sauteeing it for a richer, more flavorful dish.
 In a large skillet, combine the oil, butter and seasonings over medium-high heat.
 When the butter is melted, add the cauliflower, stirring occasionally.
-Cook uncovered until tender, 10-15 minutes.
+Cook uncovered until tender, 10 to 15 minutes.
 Be sure not to overmix, or the cauliflower granules will turn to mush.
 Once tender, add the Asiago cheese and mix until combined.

 The recipe above is a great starting point for incorporating cauliflower rice into your meal routine, but there are variations to suit all tastes.
 Here are a few:

-- Go raw.
-The simplest modification of all is to forego cooking the rice.
+- Go raw: The simplest modification of all is to forego cooking the rice.
 The fresh crunch of cauliflower adds a wonderful texture to raw salads of all kinds.

-- Skip the cheese entirely.
-Cauliflower rice is rich and delicious even without the cheese, thanks to the addition of olive oil and butter.
+- Skip the cheese entirely: Cauliflower rice is rich and delicious even without the cheese, thanks to the addition of olive oil and butter.
 This modification serves as the perfect backdrop for Asian-inspired dishes like our chicken rice curry.

 - Swap seasonings: A garlic-herb seasoning mix is a great standard, but if you’re looking for some variation, a sprinkle of cumin and cayenne plays well with Mexican-influenced dishes.
 Try mixing in fresh herbs and spices, too!
 Here’s our list of homegrown essentials.